 This page will be updated periodically with the progress of the project, so check back regularly.

 - (In progress) Comprehensive study guide library: By far the largest component of Project THOTH.
 Hundreds of topics covering the material, grouped by likeness, and ordered in an understandable fashion.
 This will be in electronic version at first and be fully integrated into the Study Suite’s system.
 A paper copy may come later in the future.
 I’m going to be honest.
 I truly enjoy coding.
 Content creation, not as much.
 Creating content is VERY time-consuming and detailed.
 I actually began working on the first bunch of guide pages in 2017!
 I’d set some time aside from the regular monthly software updates to work on a few.
 But that’s just it.
 Only a few were created.
 And we all know the vast amount of information that students need to know for the exam.
 Since the pandemic hit in 2020, I’ve been spending a lot more time writing the guide.
 The last major update to the software was in 2016, just before the new testing cycle came out for 2017-2021.
 Now that we’re coming up on the next CDR test cycle beginning in 2022, I felt it was time to make this part of the project a priority.

-- (In progress) Linking all practice exam questions, videos, matching categories, hanging words, and flash cards to the comprehensive library guide topics
+- (Completed!)
+Linking all practice exam questions, videos, matching categories, hanging words, and flash cards to the comprehensive library guide topics

 - (In beta) Mock CDR scores: An anticipated score of the actual exam after taking a simulated exam

 - (In progress) Full smart search capability with the comprehensive library guide: Looking for something?
 Search for it!
 Type in a few letters, and the system will provide suggestions to search.
 Then it will search the whole database of the library and display the top hits, which can then be clicked and viewed

 - Study sessions calendar: Choose an exam date or a default amount of time to study, and the software will choose what to study and when